-Dr. Ming Li, associate professor of Electrical and Computer Engineering (ECE) at Duke Kunshan University and a research scholar at the ECE Department of Duke University, received an award from International Speech Communication Association (ISCA), for the best paper published in the organization’s official journal Computer Speech & Language over the past five years 2013 to 2017.
+Ming Li, associate professor of electrical and computer engineering (ECE) at Duke Kunshan and a research scholar at Duke University's ECE Department, received an award from International Speech Communication Association (ISCA) for the best paper published in the organization’s official journal, Computer Speech & Language, between 2013 and 2017.

-Dr. Li was the first author of the award-winning paper titled "Automatic speaker age and gender recognition using acoustic and prosodic level information fusion" (Computer Speech & Language 27.1 (2013): 151-167), co-authored with Dr. Kyu J. Han, and Prof. Shrikanth Narayanan.
+Li was the first author of the award-winning paper titled "Automatic speaker age and gender recognition using acoustic and prosodic level information fusion" (Computer Speech & Language 27.1), co-authored with Kyu J. Han and Shrikanth Narayanan.
 The paper had been cited 118 times as of Sept.
-17, 2018, tracked by Google Scholar Citation.
+17, 2018, according to tracking by Google Scholar Citation.

-“I was excited and honored to receive this important recognition,” said Dr. Li.
+“I was excited and honored to receive this important recognition,” Li said.
 “New technologies and tools in data science can be applied in many fields, bringing big and welcoming transformations in our lifes.”

-Dr. Ming Li (right) receives 2018 ISCA Best Journal Paper Award
+Ming Li (right) receives the 2018 ISCA Best Journal Paper Award

 “Ming Li is a member of the inaugural faculty for the newly launched undergraduate degree program in the fall of 2018,” said Haiyan Gao, vice chancellor for academic affairs at Duke Kunshan.
 “This international recognition highlights the world-class faculty and research strength our university is building in the areas of data science and ECE where Li works.”

 Li received his Ph.D. in electrical engineering from the University Southern California in 2013.
 His research interests are in the areas of speech processing and multimodal behavior signal analysis.